Azad-sl/GitTree/README.md

 - **Multiple Export Options**:
   - Copy as plain text.
   - Copy as Markdown code block.
-  - Export as a stylish image.
+  - **Export as a stylish directory tree image with macOS style windows and export project sharing cards in various styles.**
   - **🚀 Cross-Platform Script Generation**: One-click download of a script to instantly create the entire directory structure locally.
     - **`.bat` for Windows**: Generates a batch file for Windows users.
     - **`.sh` for macOS/Linux**: Generates a shell script for macOS and Linux users.